Contents

 A good Excel AI tool offers more than just correct formulas.

-It can explain what it is doing (similar to an instructor developing your Excel skills), create visualisations and is quick and simple to use.
+It can explain what it is doing (similar to an instructor on an Excel course), create visualisations and is quick and simple to use.

 To see how we tested these tools jump to the Appendix below, otherwise read on for a quick rundown of each tool we reviewed and what we found.